Advertiser Disclosure

 Alaska Airlines has a hub at LAX and a substantial presence at LAS, so naturally, it runs multiple flights between the 2 cities on a daily basis.

 Note that Alaska Airlines’ partner American Airlines also operates the LAS to LAX route.
-However, you can only find 5,000-mile awards on flights operated by Alaska Airlines.
+However, you can only find 5,000-point awards on flights operated by Alaska Airlines.
 Further, some flights may price higher as Alaska Airlines employs a similar dynamic pricing structure as Delta for its own award tickets.

 Fly Southwest on Points (Proceed With Caution)